PathwayCommons/guide/_workflows/pathway_enrichment_ii/identify_pathways.md

 Concretely, let us consider a custom gene set database (`Human_GOBP_AllPathways_no_GO_iea_February_01_2017_symbol.gmt`) developed by [Gary Bader's laboratory](http://www.baderlab.org/){: target="_blank"} that defines [human gene sets](http://download.baderlab.org/EM_Genesets/current_release/Human/symbol/){:target="_blank" } gathered from several sources including [MSigDB](http://software.broadinstitute.org/gsea/msigdb/index.jsp){: target="_blank"}; [Gene Ontology](http://geneontology.org/){:target="_blank"}; [Reactome](http://www.reactome.org/){:target="_blank"}; [Panther](http://www.pantherdb.org/){:target="_blank"}; [NetPath](http://www.netpath.org/){:target="_blank"}; [NCI](http://www.ndexbio.org/#/user/nci-pid){:target="_blank"}; and [HumanCyc](http://humancyc.org/){:target="_blank"}.

-<a href="{{ site.baseurl }}/{{ site.media_root }}{{ page.id }}/{{ page.data.gene_set_database }}" type="button" class="btn btn-info btn-lg btn-block" download><span class="glyphicon glyphicon-download-alt" aria-hidden="true"></span> Gene Set Database (.zip)</a>

-This database file (`.gmt`) defines a table, one gene set per row: The first column holds the gene set name, the second is a description and the other fields are gene names.
-Look inside the above file in Excel and you should be able to see the entry for the NetPath IL-5 pathway (Figure 4).
+This database file defines a tab-delimited table, one gene set per row: The first column holds the gene set name, the second is a description and the subsequent fields are the names of genes in the set.
+Figure 4 shows an exceprt of the database, which has an entry for the NetPath IL-5 pathway.

 ![image]({{ site.baseurl }}/{{ site.media_root }}{{ page.id }}/{{ page.figures.figure_4 }}){: .img-responsive }
 <div class="figure-legend well well-lg text-justify">
   <strong>Figure 4.
 Gene set database excerpt</strong>.
-Gene sets are defined in rows where the first column is the name, the second is a description and the other fields are the gene names.
+Gene sets are defined in rows where the first column is the name, the second is a description and gene names within the set occupy the remaining row entries.
 Highlighted in blue is the NetPath IL-5 signal transduction pathway that includes 59 gene names.
 </div>

 ### Finding enriched gene sets

 Once we have gathered our candidate gene set database and the ranked gene list, we are ready to proceed.
-The details of GSEA are rather technical so instead, we provide an intuitive sketch of the algorithm (Box 1).
+The details of GSEA are rather technical; Instead, we provide an overview of the algorithm (Box 1).

 <div class="box">
   <div class="box-title">Box 1.
 GSEA steps</div>